rudecs/openvcloud/docs/Monitoring/cloudunits.md

 For each account there will be a subdirectory, for instance for the account with ID 6 this is `/opt/jumpscale7/var/log/cloudunits/6`

-In there you'll find further subdirectories using `year/month/day`:
+In there you'll find further subdirectories structured as `year/month/day`:

 Here's an example of an actual JSON record: